Yakov Taubin

 Yakov Grigoryevich Taubin (Яков Григорьевич Таубин; 1900 – 28 October 1941) was a Soviet weapons designer.
 He is best known for creating the first successful automatic grenade launcher.
-He also designed a prototype gun for the Ilyushin Il-2 which lost in trials against the Volkov-Yartsev VYa-23, and he subsequently was arrested and executed by Soviet authorities.
+He also designed a prototype gun for the Ilyushin Il-2 which lost in trials against the Volkov-Yartsev VYa-23.
+He was later arrested and executed.

 Early life

 Taubin was born in 1900 in Pinsk in the Russian Empire (present Belarus).
 The date of his birth is not known.
 His father, an accountant, died in 1915.

 In 1929 Taubin entered the Odessa National Academy of Food Technologies (then called the Odessa Institute of Grain and Flour Technology) in the Faculty of Design.
 While there, during student military training at the academy in the summer of 1931, he encountered a grenade launcher, the single-shot Dyakonov.
 He set himself the task of creating an automated version.

 The Taubina AG-2 grenade launcher

 In the fall of 1931, he sent a draft of a design, which used regular 40.8 mm MG Dyakonov rifle grenades, to the Red Army artillery leadership, and it was accepted for development at the Kovrovsky Tool Plant Number Two.
 Taubin left the Odessa Institute of Grain and Flour Technology to head the development effort.
 Later, a group of experts led by Taubin continued this work in Moscow, being organized in the spring of 1934 as an independent design office under OKB-16 of the People's Commissariat of Arms of the USSR.
 Here, in the period from 1934 to 1938, under Taubin's direction, the world's first infantry automatic grenade launcher was developed and perfected.